braiddynamics/qbd-portal/docs/01-foundations/02-axioms.md

 1.  **The Horizon Problem (Lemma 2.7.3):** The argument establishes that the natural evolution of the graph creates cycles larger than any local computational patch.
 This proves that a purely local observer cannot "see" a global paradox forming.
 2.  **The Approximation Validity (Lemma 2.7.4):** The argument demonstrates that a logarithmic check radius ($R \sim \ln N$) is mathematically sufficient.
 The probability of a paradox evading this check vanishes exponentially, making the local approximation exact for all physical intents.
-3.  **The Energy Divergence (Theorem 2.7.2):** The final synthesis proves that the alternative—fixing paradoxes after they form—requires infinite energy.
+3.  **The Energy Divergence (Theorem 2.7.2):** The final synthesis proves that the alternative, fixing paradoxes after they form, requires infinite energy.
 A global correction would require a signal to traverse the entire universe instantaneously, violating the principle of finite resources.
 :::

 ### 2.7.3 Lemma: Cycle Diameter Growth {#2.7.3}